 It can be very frustrating for travelers to learn that they are not covered under either US or EU passenger rights laws for flights disruptions due to certain strikes, but all hope is not lost, my friends!

 You have a few options at your disposal if your flight delay is not covered by passenger rights laws, and one of them is checking to see if your travel insurance covers airline/airport strikes.

 Most travel credit cards these days offer travel insurance as a complimentary perk for cardholders

-If like me you are not the type to buy traditional travel insurance, you may be covered still and not even know it!
+If you are like me and are not the type to buy traditional travel insurance, you may be covered still and not even know it!

 Most travel credit cards these days offer travel insurance as a complimentary perk for cardholders, so make sure to always book your flights with these cards and call their customer support teams ASAP to see if they might be able to rebook or reimburse you for flight disruptions due to strikes.

-Not to sugar coat it or anything, but in the rare event of an airport strike, you more or less have to just suck it up and hope for the best.
+Not to sugar coat it or anything, but in the rare event of an airport strike, check your flight’s eligibility because strikes initiated by airline employees means your flight could qualify you for compensation.

-My best advice for you is to keep all of the receipts for the expenses you incurred during your strike delay or cancellation, and then send everything to your airline’s customer service via email when you finally make it home.
+My best advice for you is to check your claim eligibilty, and certainly, keep all of the receipts for the expenses you incurred during your strike delay or cancellation, and then send everything to your airline’s customer service via email when you finally make it home.

 Most of the time gate agents and airline representatives at the airport don’t have much authority to do anything more than rebook you on the next available flight.
 However, online customer support may out of the kindness of their hearts repay you for some of your extra expenses or even offer you free miles as a sign of good faith.